Online Metal Glossary

 A plate that has been processed to final temper as a single unit.
 The parent plate may subsequently be cut into two or more smaller plates to provide the required width and length.

-see "Annealing, Partial.
+See "Annealing, Partial.

 See "Embossing."